vylim/SkillsLab6/README.md

 harassment is noticed, consequences will be held toward the user (this may include a warning, temporary ban, permanent ban, etc.)
 Please use this repository as a safe and healthy environment.
 Thank you!

+License:
+A license is used to protect open software and allows the user to only do certain things without plagiarising.

 In Vivien's code, the program asks the user to insert their name.
 Then the user will be asked to insert a number.
 If the user enters a number lower than 50, the program will output "<given number> is less than 50."